viblo/pymunk/docs/html/_sources/benchmarks.rst.txt

 CPython, but positive impact on Pypy, and Pymunk 5 together with Pypy is with a big margin the fastest option.

-The speed increase between 5.0 and 5.1 happend because the Vec2d class and how its handled internally in pymunk was changed to improve performance.
+The speed increase between 5.0 and 5.1 happened because the Vec2d class and how its handled internally in Pymunk was changed to improve performance.